Room Planner

 🧠 The Challenge

-• UI complexity increased drop-off and training overhead for partner teams.
+• Complex UI escalated digital training demands, increased drop-off, and raised operational strain for partner teams.

 ⚽️ Strategic Goal